 Medicare will also pay for Antabuse and a number of other substance abuse medicines.

-If you have no insurance at all, the nonprofit organization NeedyMeds might be able to help you get Antabuse or other medicines for little or no cost.
+Are you uninsured?
+The nonprofit organization NeedyMeds might be able to help you get Antabuse or other medicines for little or no cost.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.